 Soy whey (SW) is a by-product from Tufo cheese and soy protein isolate (SPI) production that contains various nutrients such as proteins, amino acids, carbohydrates, isoflavones and Gamma-aminobutyric acid (GABA) (Belén et al., 2013).
 Nine kilograms of SW is produced from 1 kg soy used for Tufo production, and 20 tonnes of SW is produced per 1 ton of SPI.
-SW nutrients can be used for the production of functional beverages, bioactive peptides, enzymes and biogas.
-Because of its high BOD and COD, SW disposal as a waste cause environmental problems (Wang & Ying 2007).
-Therefore, it needs further treatments before disposal which is an expensive operation.
-Because of the lack of appropriate technology and enough economic motivation for SW recycling, the most of produced SW is disposed as the waste water that cause environmental challenges and water contamination (Candow, Burke, Smith-Palmer, & Burke, 2006).
-Regarding to the production of high amounts of SW from Tufo and SPI processing, it is essential to find a solution for its valorization and efficient management (Chua & Liu, 2019).
+SW as a rich nutritional components can be used for the production of functional beverages, bioactive peptides, enzymes and biogas.
+Because of its high BOD and COD, SW disposal as a waste cause environmental problems (Wang & Ying, 2007).
+Therefore, it needs further treatments before disposal which https://doi.org/10.22067/ifstrj.2024.87477.1325 is an expensive operation.
+Because of the lack of appropriate technology and enough economic motivation for SW recycling, most of produced SW is disposed as the waste water that cause environmental challenges and water contamination (Candow, Burke, Smith-Palmer, & Burke, 2006).
+Regarding to the production of high amounts of SW from Tufo and SPI processing, it is vital to find a solution for its valorization and efficient management (Chua & Liu, 2019).